 The FAU Libraries, serving more than 30,000 students in Boca Raton, Jupiter, Harbor Branch, Fort Lauderdale, and Davie, are on the move.
-Under the leadership of Dean Carol Hixson, who began her tenure at FAU in August 2015, the new vision for the FAU Libraries is student-focused, with proactive engagement across the University and the broader community.
+The new vision for the FAU Libraries is student-focused, with proactive engagement across the University and the broader community.
 While access to scholarly content and effective use of it remains foundational, the Libraries are also focusing on new and enhanced services, with the expectation that some services will be delivered without the need for users to enter one of our physical spaces.
 The Libraries are moving to a just-in-time rather than a just-in-case service model to enable the library faculty and staff to undertake new initiatives without compromising essential legacy services.

 The new Administrative team of the FAU Libraries consists of the Dean and three Assistant Deans, supported by the department heads who serve on the Libraries’ Leadership Team.
 The Leadership Team meets monthly to review issues and proposals and set policies.